padeir0/anu/readme.md

 If `print` has type `proc[*i8]nil` the whole expression has type `*nil`, but since the value is discarded, `F` has type `proc[]nil`

+If a return type is specified, the expression following `do` must have type `assignable` to this return type.

 ### Constant <a name="constant"/>

 ```